Jeffvos/offboard-automation-python/README.md

-Unfinished offboarding scipts for jira and gitlab.
+Offboarding modules for jira and gitlab (work in progress).